electrikmilk/lifesaver/ReadMe.md

 This is a helper for creating elements using a much cleaner API.
 These elements are **not** mounted to the document body automatically.

-Provide a tag and an object of attributes to apply after initially creating the element, returns the element.
+Provide a tag and an object of attributes to apply after initially creating the element, then returns the element.

 ```javascript
 const myElement = newElement('div', {